Chapter 3 Berries

 3.1 Materials

 For this week’s session, you are required to take a look at the presentation and supplementary materials by Dr. Anton Milyaev.
-You can find these documents here:
+You can find these documents here: (You need the module password from eCampus to access these files.)

 3.2 Instructions